wmathurin/SimpleApollo/STEPS.md

 ## 6_todo_app_owner_picker
 <details><summary>[expand]</summary>

-In this step, we added an owner picker in the component used for creating tasks: [TaskCreator](https://github.com/wmathurin/SimpleApollo/blob/6_todo_app_owner_picker/js/components/TaskCreator.js#L83).
+In this step, we added an owner picker (using [react native modal selector](https://github.com/peacechen/react-native-modal-selector)) in the component used for creating tasks: [TaskCreator](https://github.com/wmathurin/SimpleApollo/blob/6_todo_app_owner_picker/js/components/TaskCreator.js#L83).

 We had to declare a [new query](https://github.com/wmathurin/SimpleApollo/blob/6_todo_app_owner_picker/js/gqlServer/schema.js#L53) in the schema.
 We had to add a [resolver](https://github.com/wmathurin/SimpleApollo/blob/6_todo_app_owner_picker/js/gqlServer/restAPIResolvers.js#L64) for it.